Port wine: Grapes

 Over a hundred varieties of grapes (castas) are sanctioned for port production, although only five (Tinta Barroca, Tinto Cão, Tinta Roriz (Tempranillo), Touriga Francesa, and Touriga Nacional) are widely cultivated and used.
 Touriga Nacional is widely considered the most desirable port grape but the difficulty in growing it, and the small yields cause Touriga Francesa to be the most widely planted grape.
 White ports are produced the same way as red ports, except that they use white grapes – Donzelinho Branco, Esgana-Cão, Folgasão, Gouveio, Malvasia Fina, Rabigato and Viosinho.
-While a few shippers have experimented with Ports produced from a single variety of grapes, all Ports commercially available are from a blend of different grapes.
+While a few shippers have experimented with ports produced from a single variety of grapes, all ports commercially available are from a blend of different grapes.
 Since the Phylloxera crisis, most vines are grown on grafted rootstock, with the notable exception of the Nacional area of Quinta do Noval, which, since being planted in 1925, has produced some of the most expensive vintage ports.

 Grapes grown for port are generally characterized by their small, dense fruit which produces concentrated and long-lasting flavours, suitable for long aging.
 While the grapes used to produce port made in Portugal are strictly regulated by the Instituto do Vinho do Porto, wines from outside this region that describe themselves as port may be made from other varieties.

 Sales

 In 2013, there were 8.7 million cases of port sold, 3.6% less than the previous year, at a value of $499 million.
-Port sales have been declining since 2005 and are down 16% from that year.
+Port sales have been declining since 2005 and in 2014 were down 16% from that year.
+In 2023 about 7.2 million cases were sold, with a value of €364 million.
 Declining sales are attributed by some to increasing prices, due to the increased cost of alcohol used in the production process.
 Declining sales have also been attributed to the global rise in alcohol levels of table wines.
 As of 2014, the leading brand in Portugal is Cálem, which sells 2.6 million bottles annually.